SammyLord/scrapeguard/README.md

-# AI Crawler Quicksand Technology
+# SrapeGuard - AI Crawler Quicksand Technology

 A simple but effective technique to create a "quicksand" effect for AI crawlers and bots, while ensuring real users are directed to the correct content.